allan-huang/remote-procedure-call/README.md

-## Remote Function Call ##
+## Remote Procedure Call ##

-**Remote Function Call** is a Netty 4-based Remote Procedure Call (RPC) system.
+**Remote Procedure Call** is a Netty 4-based Remote Procedure Call (RPC) system.

 This is my first GitHub project for the Spirit of Open Source.
 I has rewritten the source codes and completed the new features.
-Developing a simple Peer-to-peer framework based on RFC framework is my next plan in the future.
+Developing a simple Peer-to-peer framework based on RPC framework is my next plan in the future.

 ### Links ###